Rails DRY Controllers

 end

-Also, in each resources, I have added validation to the model (Article example):
+Also, in each resource, I have added validation to the model (Article example):

 class Article < ApplicationRecord